Adverse possession in Australia: The requirements to prove

 The claimant will need to be able to prove to the Titles Office in the State of jurisdiction that they have occupied the land for the entire statutory time period.
 If there is any permission form, possession cannot be claimed.

 Any person who is ready to take possession of a unoccupied property/land subject to satisfy all the demands of the Laws of the State of jurisdiction may claim unfavourable possession.

 In case when adverse possession has not been fully developed, is not organized and lacks order, this called "incomplete adverse possession".

 The statutory period

 The limitation period for the land varies among the states:

-In laws of the Northern Territory, Queensland, Victoria and Western Australia there's no way to bring an adverse possession claim against the Crown.
+In laws of the Northern Territory, Queensland, Victoria, the ACT and Western Australia there's no way to bring an adverse possession claim against the Crown.
 It was proposed that the reason is that the Crown cannot be expected to monitor all Crown land for illegal occupiers.